age1976/WordPress_2-Tier-AWS-Architecture-with_Terraform/README.md

 ![wordpress](./images/wordpress.png)

 **Important**: Let's note that we can link it to a custom domain along with an HTTP certificate by using AWS ACM service.

-**Congratulations!
-You have successfully deployed your WordPress application on a 2-tier AWS architecture using Terraform**.
-You can now access your WordPress website and start customizing it to suit your needs.

-The complete source code of the project is available on [GitHub]().

-## Conclusion

-To conclude, deploying WordPress on a 2-Tier AWS architecture with Terraform offers a reliable and scalable solution for hosting your website.
-This approach allows any team, regardless of their level of Cloud experience, to successfully set up and manage their WordPress application.
-By leveraging Terraform's infrastructure-as-code capabilities, the deployment process becomes streamlined and repeatable.

-However, it is important to emphasize the significance of conducting thorough research and due diligence when selecting the appropriate AWS services and configurations for your specific requirements.
-Ensuring high availability, fault tolerance, and security should be prioritized during the deployment process.